+A guest blog by Tom Pritchard of Tom Writes One year ago, my professional outlook was very different to the view I enjoy today.
 Disgruntled by the lack of opportunities in my previous career and frustrated by the Sisyphean reality of temp work, in January 2016 I began looking for a new direction.
 That search… Continue Reading

 A guest blog by Gill Pavey of Wordhouse Writing Services The mystery of the missing blog … This guest blog was written over a year ago.
 It, and the email it was attached to, vanished into cyberspace unbeknown to both the Copywriting Apprentice team and Gill Pavey.
 A chance remark uncovered the loss in February… Continue Reading